hubdwoo/hubdwoo/README.md

 - 👋 Hi, I’m @hubdwoo
-- 👀 I’m interested in Computers and Finance
+- 👀 I’m interested in topics relating to algorithms, data structures, programming languages especially C+ and topics relating to Finance
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on things that I have no knowledge about
-- 📫 How to reach me by messaging me
+- ❤️ Favorite languages: [C++, Python, C] in order :D

 <!---
 hubdwoo/hubdwoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.